morriscox/Rules-of-Tech-Support/README.md

 ## Mantras
 A tech version of meditations.
 Ommm...
 ***
-## Versions post on the TFTS reddit
+## Versions posted on the TFTS reddit

 **PV1** - https://www.reddit.com/r/talesfromtechsupport/comments/7ddtpq/rules_of_tech_support_with_credits/